OCA/account-financial-tools/account_spread_cost_revenue/readme/USAGE.rst

 By default, the status of the created accounting moves is posted.
 To disable the automatic posting of the accounting moves, set the flag *Auto-post lines* to False.
+This flag is only available when the *Auto-post spread lines* option, present on the form view of the company, is disabled.

 Click on button *Recalculate entire spread* button in the spread board to force the recalculation of the spread lines: this will also reset all the journal entries previously created.